April 17-29, 2017

 Compresses, footbaths, applications of oils, and therapeutic baths (including oil dispersion and over-warming baths)

-Depending on the diagnosis, a number of IV therapies may be given during your stay, including high dose Vitamin C, glutathione, or Meyer's Cocktail
+Depending on the diagnosis, a number of IV therapies may be given during your stay, including high dose Vitamin C, glutathione, Myer's Cocktail and others

 A specific form of massage, individually prescribed and performed by specially trained massage therapists

 Movement therapy used to harmonize and strengthen body and soul

 Promotes healing through use of drawing, watercolor painting, and clay modeling

 A special color exposure and response therapy developed in Europe